attack68/rateslib/docs/source/i_whatsnew.rst

    * - Instruments
      - Add an internal routine to derive *FXOption* `expiry` and `delivery` according to FX market conventions using the new settlement calendar system introduced in v1.3.0.
+   * - Instruments
+     - Add ``eom`` parameter to *FXOptions* for exact expiry and delivery date calculation when given as string tenor.

 1.3.0 (9th July 2024)
 ***********************